Kraigie/nostrum/guides/advanced/pluggable_caching.md

 > The exception to the above is the `Nostrum.Cache.MessageCache`, which does not
 > include an ETS-based implementation, and defaults to a NoOp cache.
 This is
 > an intentional design decision because caching messages consumes a
-> lot more memory than other objects, and are often not needed by most users.
+> lot more memory than other objects, and is often not needed by most users.

 Use the `[:nostrum, :caches]` configuration for configuring which cache implementation you want to use.
 This can only be set at dependency compilation